ParasSharma101/ParasSharma101/ReadMe.md

 🔍 Tech Enthusiast: Passionate about combining software development with innovative AI solutions.

-💻 Full-Stack & AI Developer: Focused on web development using the MERN stack and exploring the power of machine learning in impactful applications.
+💻 Full-Stack & AI Developer: Focused on web development using the Java Full stack and exploring the power of machine learning in impactful applications.

 🤝 Collaboration: Always open to collaborating on projects in full-stack development and AI domains.